-The programme includes a residential week in an international setting as part of the final taught module on Leading Sustainability, Innovation & Change.
-The week will include a consultancy project undertaken for a local organisation, accompanied by a series of sessions on local business culture and visits to local businesses.
-The consultancy project will apply the learning from the module to a business problem in a local organisation.
+The programme includes a 'live' consultancy project undertaken for an organisation in an international setting (e.g. Brazil), accompanied by a series of sessions on local business culture and visits to local businesses.
 This is a group consultancy project undertaken by team of between 4 to 6 students.
+The project is part of the Leading Sustainability, Innovation and Change module and takes place in Semester 2.
 Due to the highly integrative nature of the consulting project, the groups are also encouraged to apply learning from other parts of the MBA to the business problem they are faced with in the local organisation.